 CEA is a tumor marker.
 Originally, it was thought that CEA was a specific marker for colon cancer, but further study has shown that an increase in CEA may be seen in a wide variety of other cancers.
 CEA can also be increased in some non-cancer-related conditions, such as inflammation, cirrhosis, peptic ulcer, ulcerative colitis, rectal polyps, emphysema, and benign breast disease, and in smokers.
 For this reason, it is not useful as a general cancer screening tool, but it does have a role in evaluating response to cancer treatment.
-When an individual has been diagnosed with cancer, an initial baseline test for CEA may be performed.
-If this level is elevated, then subsequent serial testing of CEA may be performed to monitor the cancer as the individual undergoes treatment.
+When you have been diagnosed with cancer, an initial baseline test for CEA may be performed.
+If this level is elevated, then subsequent serial testing of CEA may be performed to monitor the cancer during treatment.

 The carcinoembryonic antigen (CEA) test may be used:

-- To monitor the treatment of people diagnosed with colon cancer.
-It may also be used as a marker for medullary thyroid cancer and cancers of the rectum, lung, breast, liver, pancreas, stomach, and ovaries.
-An initial CEA test is typically ordered prior to treatment as a "baseline" value.
-If the level is elevated, then the test can be used to monitor a person's response to therapy and to determine whether the cancer has progressed or recurred.
+- To monitor the treatment of colon cancer—it may also be used as a marker for medullary thyroid cancer and cancers of the rectum, lung, breast, liver, pancreas, stomach, and ovaries.
+An initial CEA test is typically ordered prior to treatment, such as chemotherapy or radiation therapy, as a "baseline" value.
+If the level is elevated, then the test can be used to monitor a person's response to therapy and to determine whether the cancer has returned after treatment.

 - To stage cancer—cancer staging involves evaluating the size of the tumor as well as how far it has spread.

-- Testing CEA in a body fluid sample may help to determine if cancer has spread to a body cavity such as the chest or abdomen (pleural or peritoneal cavity).
+- To help determine if cancer has spread to a body cavity such as the chest or abdomen by measuring the CEA level in a body fluid (e.g., pleural or peritoneal fluid).